 Overall, we thought the land was really fun to walk around.
 However, it definitely didn’t wow us, especially Smugglers Run.
 In all fairness, we are not the biggest Star Wars fans, so we would love to hear from mega fans of the franchise to see what you think of Galaxy’s Edge!

-Star Wars Galaxy’s Edge in Disney World officially opens on August 29.
+Star Wars Galaxy’s Edge in Disney World is officially open!
 May The Force Be With You.

 Have you been to Galaxy’s Edge?
 Please let us know what you thought!